SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 The `--auto-undeploy` argument causes the database to adjust to the new runtime definition of your database artifacts.

-You will see a big terminal output listing the different steps of the building and deployment process.
+You will see a large terminal output listing the different steps of the building and deployment process.

 ![define-db-schema-deployment](./assets/04-define-db-schema-deploy.png)